-After bagging Tyrwhitt and Pocaterra the day before, we were ready for something a little tamer on this day.
+After bagging Tyrwhitt and Pocaterra the day before, Jon, Kev and I were ready for something a little tamer on this particular day.
 Once again it was a fabulous morning with nary a cloud and no wind.
 I had wanted to do Chester Mountain for a couple of years already so we decided this was the one for today!

 Once we got to the col we could see literally dozens of sheep down on the slopes on the other side.
 We took a short break and then headed up the steep scree slopes to the main summit.

-I LOVED this part of the climb.
-The rocks are really 'grippy' and you can literally scramble right up steep slabs for most of the climb.
-Unfortuneatly Jon and I got quite a bit ahead of Kevin so he didn't make it quite to the top after encountering some steep terrain that he didn't feel comfortable with.
-Jon and I made the summit and since there was no summit register we simply put a small notebook in a zip-loc bag up there and sucked in the excellent views.
+I LOVED the scramble up to the summit of Chester from the col. The rocks are really 'grippy' and you can literally scramble right up steep slabs for most of the climb.
+Unfortunately Jon and I got quite a bit ahead of Kevin so he didn't make it quite to the top after encountering some steep terrain that he didn't feel comfortable with.
+Jon and I made the summit and since there was no summit register we simply put a small notebook in a Ziploc bag up there and sucked in the excellent views.

 The descent was uncomplicated and fairly quick once we hit loose scree.
 The walk back to the car was a bit too long - but isn't it always?
 The best part was that we didn't run into anyone else all day.
 September really can be the best month of the year for scrambling.